Image: David Savile

-Barra Airport is famous for its beauty – beautiful beaches, machair and hills – and all in a small island.
 Barra is a special place to visit – especially memorable if you fly in because of the beach landing strip.
 Washed by the tide twice a day, Traigh Mhor beach is reputed to be the only beach runway in the world to handle scheduled airline services.
+Not surprisingly, Barra Airport has been featured in many documentaries and films over the years.

 The island is one of the most southerly of the inhabited islands in the Outer Hebrides and is famous for being the last resting place of author Compton Mackenzie who wrote the famous novel, Whisky Galore.
 The island is only five miles wide by eight miles long and has one ring road all the way around.